 Mawamba Lodge picked my family and I up at 7 AM from our decided location in a comfortable, air-conditioned bus with an extremely knowledgeable and interesting tour guide.

 We were instantly welcomed into the family as we headed for our first stop: breakfast.

-Mawamba Lodge owns a huge property with loads of wildlife, a small trail, and a delicious private restaurant just for their tour guests travelling between San Jose and Limon.
+Mawamba Lodge owns a huge property with loads of local wildlife, a small trail for you to go for a walk-in, and a delicious private restaurant just for their tour guests traveling between San Jose Costa Rica and Limon.
 Filling our bellies with one of the numerous upcoming yummy meals, we continued onwards.

 I know it’s not that big of a deal, however, I was a sucker for this kind of stuff.
 I mean, how often in our daily lives do we get to see where bananas come from and how they end up in our supermarkets?